 If a PLS is text-based, 250 words, and submitted prior to publication of the article, the PLS will appear in the HTML and PDF versions of the manuscript directly under the abstract.
-Even in cases where an article is not published open access, these PLSs will always be published in front of the paywall together with the abstract to ensure that both remain easily discoverable/accessible.
-PLS supplied in this format will also be hosted on PubMed.
+Even in cases where an

 If a text-based PLS is substantially longer than 250 words, or is in a non-text format, it may be hosted on Figshare or as supplementary material only.
 This is due to production limitations or if the editor/reviewers deem the PLS to be unsuitable for the main body of the article (examples may include multi-page slide sets, or infographics that cannot be accommodated within the page dimensions).
 These alternative hosting options will still be freely accessible if the article is made open access.